Imeanbusiness/CustCalc-Mobile/README.md

 ### Customizing your calculator

 In order to customize your calculator background, please download an image.
 After your download, bring it into the CustCalc file.
 Then, reload the CustomCalculator.html file on the browser and click the BG button.
-Enter the file name and it should work.
+Enter the hex code and it should work.

 To change your colors, there are 2 buttons.
 C1 button changes the background of your buttons and C2 will change the text color.
 To change their colors, click on them and enter in a hex code of your choice